AdobeDocs/campaign-standard.en/help/sending/using/previewing-messages.md

 ---
 title: Previewing messages
-seo-title: Previewing messages
-description: Previewing messages
-seo-description: Learn how to preview a message in the content editor or in the Email Designer.
+description: Learn how to preview a message in the content editor or in the Email Designer.
 page-status-flag: never-activated
 uuid: 8dffca95-59fe-4e9b-93cb-73b33ffde020
 contentOwner: sauviat